India's Modi urges citizens to follow lockdown as coronavirus spreads

 Thousands of people pack coronavirus quarantine centres in government buildings across India, complaining of poor food and sanitation.
 A lack of social distancing between inmates has led to minor scuffles.
 Three men were arrested after a woman said she was gang-raped while under temporary quarantine alone in a school building in the desert state of Rajasthan, police said.

 Many healthcare workers also complained of poor facilities at India's overburdened hospitals and nursing homes.
-In West Bengal state, a health official succumbed to COVID-19 infection on Sunday, the state chief minister said in a tweet.
+In West Bengal state, a health official succumbed to COVID-19 infection on Sunday, the state chief minister said.
+Two policemen died in western city of Mumbai after being infected by the virus in past two days, officials said.

 ALSO READ